iikerm/sfml-snake/README.md

 # How to use the sfml++ 'compiler'
-When you compile C++ code files that use any of the headers from the SFML library, you always need to include various options, so to make this part a bit simpler to write, I made my own program that uses the g++ compiler and some arguments that can be passed to it in order to make compilation commands simpler to write.
+When you compile C++ code files that use any of the headers from the SFML library, you always need to include various dependencies, so to make this part a bit simpler to write, I made my own program that uses the g++ compiler and some arguments that can be passed to it in order to make compilation commands simpler to write.